 We have particular expertise in the following clinical areas: Addictions, Arthritis, Autism spectrum disorders, Cancer, Child and adolescent mental health, Chronic fatigue, Dementia, Depression and anxiety, Diabetes, Eating disorders, Epilepsy, Forensic mental health, Health anxiety, HIV/AIDS, Learning disabilities, Neurological disorders, Obsessive compulsive disorder, Palliative care, Parkinson's disease, Personality disorder, Post-traumatic stress disorder, Psychosis and schizophrenia, Public health, Self-harm and suicide, Stroke, Substance misuse.

-To find out how KHE might help your research project or organisation, submit a completed form, or contact our Business Support Manager, Vanessa Frederick, or any member of our team.
+To find out how KHE might help your research project or organisation, submit a completed form, or contact our Research Coordinator, Vanessa Frederick, or any member of our team.
 If you are interested in doing a PhD in KHE, you can find more information on the PhD research in HSPR webpage.